rmstmg01/kubernetes/kubernetes-on-ubuntu-22.04.md

 ![27](https://user-images.githubusercontent.com/11027110/204612940-cb87bcfa-0d21-43f0-b2f5-35a769079557.jpg)

 We can see the default web page of nginx accessible from a browser which confirms that we have successfully deployed the web application on kubernetes cluster.

+### Conclusion
+In this tutorial, we have learned to deploy kubernetes cluster on ubuntu server and then we have successfully deployed a web based application on the kubernetes cluster.